Kryzarel/c-sharp-utilities/README.md

 # C# Utilities

 A collection of utilities for C# and Unity.
 This package contains pure C# code only.
-Even though it is formatted as Unity package, it *should* be usable in any C# project.
+Even though it is formatted as a Unity package, it *should* be usable in any C# project.
 An additional package will be released *soon(tm)* which contains Unity-specific utilities.

 ## Installation